-Trash, papers, cigarettes, gum, refuse or other unwanted materials will be disposed of in receptacles provided for that purpose.
+Trash or unwanted materials will be disposed of in a receptacles provided for that purpose.

 8.7 Drug Paraphernalia

 It shall be unlawful for a person to possess Drug Paraphernalia.
 Drug Paraphernalia means all equipment, products, and materials of any kind which are used, intended for use, or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance.
 This includes, but is not limited to: